Updated on August 24th, 2021 by Bob Ciura

 - Enbridge (ENB)

-While fossil fuels are on the decline, we believe there is still upside in energy companies as they transition from oil-first business models to more diversified systems that incorporate multiple forms of green energy.
+While fossil fuels are on the decline, we believe there is still upside in certain high-quality energy stocks as they transition from oil-first business models to more diversified systems that incorporate multiple forms of energy, including renewables.

 Final Thoughts & Other Investing Resources